- Initial training - continuing education

 This Master's degree therefore aims to complete a course in law, economics and management with specific training in marketing and communication applied to the non-market sector.
 The courses should therefore enable students to acquire a management culture in the field of marketing and communication in non-market institutions, but also to deepen their knowledge of certain specific themes, sectoral problems or professional techniques.

-Individuals who have validated a Master 1 in Law-Economy-Economy-Management, in particular the Master’s Degree 1 in Public Management and who wish to move towards public administrations (public administrative establishments, local authorities),non-profit organizations such as charity organizations, agencies, professional organizations, cultural structures, or more broadly, communication and public marketing consultancy agencies operating in this sector and whose clients are public administrations or non-market organizations.
+Individuals who have validated a Master 1 in Law-Economy-Economy-Management, in particular the Master 1 Public Management and who wish to move towards public administrations (public administrative establishments, local authorities), non-market institutions such as associations, agencies, professional organisations, cultural structures, or more broadly, communication and public marketing consultancy agencies operating in this sector and whose clients are public administrations or non-market organisations.

-Graduates will have acquired the skills that will enable them to :
+Graduates will have acquired six skills that will enable them to :

 Organization of the training